Cruikshanks/cruikshanks.github.io/_posts/2017-05-15-who-me-being-a-dev-lead.md

 Either way I think my two requirements apply.
 You must be willing to

-- make decisions
+- ***make decisions***
-- own the decisions you make
+- ***own the decisions you make***

 Clearly there's more to it than just this, and I don't claim to be a guru on the matter.
+But unless you have a hyper-performing, super self-organising team i.e. you're the exception, I believe you need someone to lead, and that leader has to be willing to do those two things.

-It's probably an arrogance in my abilities to make decisions, or an ignorance of the consequences of them (or a bit of both) which explains why I'm happy to keep impaling myself.
+For reference, it's probably an arrogance in my abilities to make decisions, or an ignorance of the consequences of them (or a bit of both) which explains why I'm happy to keep impaling myself.
+But I'm hopeful if I do it enough I will finally do a half decent job of it!